ldeluigi/higher-lower-pwned/README.md

 ## Production mode

-To run the entire project in production mode just type `docker-compose up -d` in the root folder of the repository.
+To run the entire project in production mode just type `docker compose up -d` in the root folder of the repository.
 This is a **simulation** of a production environment on your local machine.
 On Windows, MongoDB `/data/db` folder can't be mounted on a volume shared with the host machine.
 To achieve persistency of data, either user docker native modules or an external database.
 In order to use an external MongoDB database configure it properly (see the configuration file of the project) and use the `docker-compose.extdb.yml` compose file, after having defined the environment variable `MONGO_DB_URL`.